-The Company has appointed the Investment Manager, which is a leading European renewable investment manager with over £5 billion of assets under management across a number of funds in wind, solar and bio-energy infrastructure, to manage the Company on a day-to-day basis.
+The Company has appointed the Investment Manager, which is a leading European renewable investment manager with over £6 billion of assets under management across a number of funds in wind, solar and bio-energy infrastructure, to manage the Company on a day-to-day basis.
 The Investment Manager is authorised and regulated in the UK by the FCA (FCA registration number 507962) as an alternative investment fund manager.
 Under the Investment Management Agreement, the Investment Manager acts as discretionary investment manager and AIFM to the Company within the strategic guidelines set out in the Investment Policy and subject to the overall supervision of the Board.
-Stephen Lilley and Laurence Fumagalli lead the Investment Manager's team managing the Company's investments, including the provision of investment advisory and management services relating to acquisitions and the ongoing management of the assets.
-The asset management role encompasses the placing and managing of operational contracts, management of operational risks, advising the Board on the management of power price exposure and preparation of reports for the Board.
+Stephen Lilley and Laurence Fumagalli lead the Investment Manager's team managing the Company's investments, including the provision of investment advisory and management role encompasses the placing and managing of operational contracts, management of operational risks, advising the Board on the management of power price exposure and preparation of reports for the Board.
 In addition, the Investment Manager identifies asset and portfolio efficiencies.

-Further details of the governance and management of the Company, including the Investment Manager and the Investment Manager's management team, are set out in Part VI of this Registration Document.
-A summary of the terms of the Investment Management Agreement is provided in paragraphs 8.12 to 8.20 of Part VIII of this Registration Document.
-A summary of the Portfolio is set out in Part III of this Registration Document.
+Further details of the governance and management of the Company, including the Investment Manager and the Investment Manager's management team, are set out in Part VI of this Prospectus.
+A summary of the terms of the Investment Management Agreement is provided in paragraphs 8.12 to 8.20 of Part XIII of this Prospectus.
+A summary of the Portfolio is set out in Part III of this Prospectus.